AIPH: Venlo 2012

 In 2012 the Floriade 2012 was held in Venlo.
 As with other Floriades this was an A1 classification event.

 Suncheon 2013

 Suncheon Bay Garden Expo 2013 is a A2/B1 classified international horticultural exposition held in Suncheon, South Korea, from 20 April to 20 October, attracted over 4.4 million visitors.

 Taichung 2018/2019

-Taichung World Flora Exposition is being held in Taichung between 3 November 2018 and 24 April 2019.
-This is a category A2|B1 event.
+Taichung World Flora Exposition was held in Taichung between 3 November 2018 and 24 April 2019.
+This is a category A2/B1 event.

 2020s

-Floriade 2022 will be held between 14 April and 9 October 2022 in Almere with focus on the role of horticulture in city building.
+Floriade 2022 was held between 14 April and 9 October 2022 in Almere with focus on the role of horticulture in city building.

 Structure

 The AIPH has been formerly headquartered in Theale, but since 2016 is now at the headquarters of the Horticultural Trades Association (HTA) in Oxfordshire.

 Exhibitions

 AIPH has been approving and regulating International Horticultural Expos, with its partners BIE (www.bie-paris.org), since 1960.

 AIPH recognises four different categories of Horticultural Exhibitions, with the following table summarising the main differences between each of them.

 Category C includes former Category A2, B1 and B2.